meermusaib20/meermusaib20/README.md

 ### 🏆 Achievements & Highlights

-- 🧠 Built multiple end-to-end data-driven projects
+- 🧠 Built multiple end-to-end **ML and NLP-based data projects**
+- ⚙️ Exposure to **LLMs, OCR, APIs, and AI model optimization**
-- 💬 Strong foundation in Python, ML, and AI
+- 💬 Strong foundation in Python, Data Engineering, and Applied AI
-- 📚 Consistent learner with passion for applied research
+- 📚 Consistent learner with a focus on **AI-driven research & development**
-- 🌱 Currently working on AI-based automation (SmartHire)
+- 🌱 Currently working on **SmartHire – AI-based recruitment automation**

 ---

 ### 💬 Fun Fact
-> “The best way to predict the future is to **create it with data.**” ⚙️📈
+> “The best way to predict the future is to **create it with data and intelligence.**” ⚙️📈

 ---

 <p align="center">
-  <i>⭐ Let's collaborate on AI, Data Science, and Research Projects!</i><br>
+  <i>⭐ Let's collaborate on AI, Data Science, NLP, or Research Projects!</i><br>
   <a href="mailto:meermusaib20@gmail.com"><b>📩 Reach out anytime!</b></a>
 </p>

----